Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 Step 2: Define Project Objectives and Scope

-Example Objective: “Increase the company’s online sales by 15% within six months by launching a new e-commerce platform.”
+Example Object: “Increase the company’s online sales by 15% within six months by launching a new e-commerce platform.”

-Example Scope: “This project will develop the platform, integrate payment gateways, and provide training for staff.
-Social media integrations are not included in the initial launch.”
+Example Scope of Work “This project is designed to develop the platform, connect payment gateways and offer instruction for employees.
+Social media integrations aren’t included in the launch.”

 Step 3: Assign Roles and Responsibilities